snqre/math/readme.md

 | i64  | E ~9         | E ~-9         | 8    |
 | i128 | Q ~170000000 | Q ~-170000000 | 16   |

+***Note***
-Any missing types to 38 are non representable.
-Nominal values are rounded down, so the actual cap may be higher than does shown.
-Some variants are excluded because the representable range is below zero but they can still be constructed.
-All unsigned integers cannot be represented below zero.
+Types with values up to the 38th precision are representable.
+Representable values are rounded down, so the actual exceeds what is listed here.
+Types like unsigned integers cannot represent negative values.

 ###### U8
 | Type | Precision | Representable |